alexconst/alexconst.github.io/technical/packer.md

             "shutdown_command": "echo '{{user `ssh_pass`}}' | sudo -S shutdown -P now" },
 ```

 The blocks above are common to the builders of local VMs (QEMU, VMware, VirtualBox).
 The `boot_command` relates to the Debian preseed file and it is what is typed by Packer when installing the guest OS.
 Using `root-login=false` enables the normal account to use sudo.
 The `http_directory` points to the directory with our preseed.cfg file.

 ## QEMU, Virtualbox, and VMware builders
-These blocks are more verbose than needed as several default values are set for clarity and could be omitted instead.
+These blocks are more verbose than needed as several default values have been explicitly set for transparency purposes (lifting the veil of magic here) but could have been omitted instead.
 ```json
 {
     "builders": [